edgedb/edgedb/docs/edgeql/select.rst

   }

 The expression provided to ``order by`` can be any primitive singleton expression, including arrays and tuples.
+You can also order by multiple expressions and specify the *direction* with an ``asc`` (default) or ``desc`` modifier.

 .. note::

-  When ordering by arrays or tuples, the leftmost elements are compared.
+  When ordering by multiple expressions, arrays, or tuples, the leftmost expression/element is compared.
 If these elements are the same, the next element is used to "break the tie", and so on.
 If all elements are the same, the order is not well defined.

 .. code-block:: edgeql-repl

-  db> select Villain { name }
+  db> select Movie { title, release_year }
-  ... order by .name desc
+  ... order by
+  ...   .release_year desc then
+  ...   str_trim(.title) desc
   {
-    default::Villain {name: 'Zemo'},
+    default::Movie {title: 'Spider-Man: No Way Home', release_year: 2021},
     ...
-    default::Villain {name: 'Abomination'}
+    default::Movie {title: 'Iron Man', release_year: 2008},
   }

-For a full reference on ordering, including how empty values are handles, see :ref:`Reference > Commands > Select <ref_reference_select_order>`.
+When ordering by multiple expressions, each expression is separated with the ``then`` keyword.
+For a full reference on ordering, including how empty values are handles, see :ref:`Reference > Commands > Select
+<ref_reference_select_order>`.

 .. _ref_eql_select_pagination: